-The City recognizes the significant opportunity the parcel provides to create community benefit and a wide range of potential housing choices affordable to households with low incomes, including but not limited to:
+The City recognizes the significant opportunity the parcel provides to create community benefit and a wide range of potential housing choices affordable to households with lower incomes, including but not limited to:

-- Permanent supportive housing for individuals, families and young adults. - Housing for seniors with lower income and/or multigenerational households. - Workforce housing for low wage workers. - Rental housing for extremely low to moderate income households. - A neighborhood community center, child care center, community health clinic or commercial space that will serve the needs of the community.
+- Permanent supportive housing for individuals, families, and young adults - Home ownership for moderate wage earners and/or rental housing for low to moderate income households - Housing for seniors with lower income and/or multigenerational households. - Workforce housing for lower wage workers - A neighborhood community center, childcare center, community health clinic, or commercial space that will serve the community's needs proposals that include rental and sale units at higher income levels up to 120% AMI.
+The desired development outcome is an equitable, cost-efficient, and high-quality mixed-use building(s) that includes creative design elements such as rooftop and/or courtyard vegetation and/or recreation/community space.
+The inclusion of commercial space or community space that serves the public on the ground floor of the project is highly encouraged.

-The City invites development proposals that embrace the City's philosophy to increase affordable housing specifically for residents at or below 30% of the Area Median Income (AMI).
-The City recognizes that providing housing units at this level of affordability presents unique funding challenges and will accept proposals that include rental units at higher income levels up to 80% AMI or the highest AMI recommended in the upcoming market analysis report.
-The desired development outcome is creation of an equitable, cost efficient and high-quality mixed-use building, including commercial space or community space that serves the public on the ground floor of the project is highly encouraged.
+The City invites development proposals that embrace the City's philosophy to increase affordable housing at all levels of affordability.
+The City recognizes that providing housing units at this level of affordability presents unique funding challenges and will accept